faisallbhr/php-mvc-auth-boilerplate/README.md

 }
 ```

-Import SQL from /utils/db.sql into your database
+Import SQL from /utils/db.sql into your database 😉.

-Run your server, then access this project🤙
+Run your server, then access this project 🤙.

 ## Let's try it!

-I didn't really like using native PHP before, but I tried it and enjoyed it :D
+I didn't really like using native PHP before, but I tried it and enjoyed it 😁.